The United States has a vast range of federal privacy laws in place to keep up with the ever-growing privacy concerns

 Unlike cybersecurity laws in other states, the Ohio Data Protection Act is voluntary.
 Businesses must ensure compliance with their own written cybersecurity program to protect personal data.

 The Massachusetts Data Privacy Law obliges companies to have dedicated staff running data security programs and to hold regular employee trainings on data security.

 The law also requires companies to take the necessary precautions to ensure third-party data handlers can protect the consumer’s personal information.

 The USA data protection act ensures confidentiality and protects personal information including social security numbers, driver’s license, and other sensitive information that can be used to access financial information.

-The New York Privacy Act allows people to inquire about data businesses collect on them and who it is shared with.
+The New York Privacy Act allows people to inquire about the data businesses collect on them and who it is shared with.

 Consumers can now request companies to remove incorrect data – and even choose not to have their data shared with third parties.

 Businesses are required to protect personal information against threats.
 It gives consumers the right to sue companies for privacy violations, instead of leaving it up to the FTC.

 The Hawaii Consumer Privacy Protection Act covers digital and paper records of personal information.
-All agencies that compile data on consumers need to notify consumers about it.
+All agencies that compile data on consumers need to notify their consumers.

 The act states that reasonable measures must be taken to safeguard against unauthorized access to personal information.
 The law also applies to the residents of Hawaii in other states.